sloboste/nrf51-pure-gcc-setup/README.md

 Can be used to flash a softdevice to a chip.
 The path to the softdevice hex needs to be without spaces, due to Make limitations.

+### debug:
+Makes with debug symbols.
+Use before startdebug.

 ### startdebug:
 Starts a J-Link GDB Server in a separate terminal window, and then GDB also in a separate window.
 If you change the code, you can then make directly